 There are three types of teals found in North America.
 The Green-winged Teal and Blue-winged Teal are the most common and located over much of the continent.
 The Cinnamon Teal is found throughout the central USA, also out to the west coast and into Mexico.
 These small waterfowl are known for their quick flight and aerial manoeuvre, where they twist and veer in tight formation.

-Teals mostly prefer shallow waters and mudflats, where they dabble for their food and sift through the sediment for forms of life.
+The teals mostly prefer shallow waters and mudflats, where they dabble for their food and sift through the sediment for forms of life.
 The male teals change from a dull non-breeding plumage to a bright and colourful plumage with many distinct markings.
 While the females remain in plain plumage year-round.
-The Silver Teal is a southern vagrant and is most often an escape species, that is sometimes seen in waterways and parks.
+The Silver Teal is a southern vagrant and is most often an escape species that is sometimes seen in waterways and parks.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Avibase - the world bird database This site provides the user with a complete list of bird species, broken down per country, or in the example of the US or Canada, per state and province.
 Here, bird species names are available in other languages, a great asset to be used as a translation of foreign bird names.